chenglongduan/PS_adjoint_imaging_2D/README.md

 # PS_adjoint_imaging_2D

-This code package can perform full wavefield seismic imaging using adjoint P and S wave equations.
+This code package can perform full wavefield seismic reflection imaging using adjoint P and S wave equations.

 This method has been applied in volcanic structure imaging published on Nature [1].